sudeeprp/rapa-home/code-craft.md

 - Split to simplify.
 Check the names - are the semantics close to reality?
 - Lower complexity = Simpler tests
-- Recognize "open to extension" across the software lifecycle
+- Map customer-need for being "open to extension" across the software lifecycle
-- Evaluate multiple methods of splitting.
-Choose the one that has least semantic distance.
+- Organize responsibility such that each part has least semantic distance to the customer-need.
 - Recognize open-close principle: Add new functionality by adding new code, rather than changing the legacy.
 - Till what point in development would you allow it to be open?